-Melatonin can also improve cutaneous symptoms in obese patients with Acanthosis nigricans by improving inflammatory status and insulin sensitivity.
+Melatonin can also improve cutaneous symptoms in obese patients with Acanthosis nigricans by improving the inflammatory status and insulin sensitivity.

 Complications depend on the cause of acanthosis nigricans.
 Most cases of acanthosis nigricans are due to insulin resistance but however serious complications like malignancy can also be associated with this condition.